hilmiyafia/hilmiyafia.github.io/_pages/portfolio.md

 title: "Portfolio"
 ---

+Hello,
+I’m an electrical engineer with focus on computer vision, image processing, computer graphics, and machine learning.
+I also do game development and YouTube as my hobby.

 ## Personal Research Projects
 - [Various GAN Implementations](https://github.com/hilmiyafia/gan-implementations), 2025, implemented InfoGAN, StyleGAN, TraVeLGAN, and StarGAN.
 - [Autoencoder Based Image Clustering](https://youtu.be/vp-Ku2CIRIQ), 2025, implemented an unsupervised clustering with adversarial autoencoder for cat images using PyTorch.